Ekaterina Pavlovna of Russia, Queen of Württemberg

 On the day of their marriage, Georg was given the style of Imperial Highness and appointed Governor-General of the province of Tver.
 Despite being arranged, the marriage was a happy one.
 Sadly, however, it was short-lived.
 Georg contracted typhoid and died on December 27, 1812.

-Wilhelm of Württemberg, c1820. source: Wikipedia
+Wilhelm of Württemberg. source: Wikipedia

 On October 30, 1816 – the day she gave birth to her first daughter – Katharina (having taken the German version of her name) also became Queen of Württemberg when her husband succeeded to the throne following his father’s death.
-She became very active in charity work in her new country, which was in a time of great need due to crop failures and widespread famine.
-In 1817, she established the Central Charitable Society which worked to help people in need.
+She became very active in charity work in her new country, which was in a period of great need due to crop failures and widespread famine.
+In 1817, Katharina established the Central Charitable Society which worked to help people in need.
 She also established the Queen-Katharina-Stift, a school for girls.

 The Württemberg Mausoleum, Stuttgart. photo: By Julian Herzog, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=43006254